Glyceryl dilaurate

 Find answers to common questions about our products and services

 Glycerol monostearate (GMS) has one fatty acid chain and is an excellent emulsifier.
-Glycerol distearate has two chains and provides better stability.
-Glycerol tristearate has three chains and acts more as a thickener.
-The choice depends on your emulsification needs.
+Glycerol distearate has two chains for better stability.
+Glycerol tristearate has three chains and acts as a thickener.

-Yes, glycerol esters are approved food additives (E471) and are widely used in food products as emulsifiers and stabilizers.
-They are safe for consumption and meet food-grade quality standards.
+Yes, glycerol esters are approved food additives (E471) and are widely used as emulsifiers and stabilizers in food.
+They meet food-grade quality standards.

 No FAQs found